cris-ie/neo/README.md

 - DB_NAME: The name of the database to use.
 E.g.: neo
 - DB_HOST: The host where postgresql runs.
 E.g.: localhost
+- DB_PORT: The port of the psql database.
+E.g. : 5432
 - DB_USER: A user name that has access rights to the Database.
 E.g.: postgres
 - DB_PASSWORD: The `DB_USER`s password
 - NASA_KEY: An API Key for NASA JPLs NEO Api